StewAlexander-com/NetVendor/README.md

 - Real-world OUI test coverage
 - Historical drift analysis with metadata correlation
 - SIEM export with stable schema for posture-change detection
+- Runtime logging for troubleshooting and performance analysis
+- Enhanced error handling with user-friendly messages
 - All tests pass and program output confirmed

 **Planned:**